johnalison/obsidian-notes/0-inbox/Chuyuan Annual Review Spring 2025.md

-- Why does it not matter much to get the pairing right so long as the event is in the SR?
+- Why does it not matter much to get the pairing right so long as the event is in the SR ?

--
+- Probably in September

 # Follow-ups